microsoft/vscode-docs/docs/editor/debugging.md

 ### Inline breakpoints

 Inline breakpoints will only be hit when the execution reaches the column associated with the inline breakpoint.
-This is particularly useful when debugging minified code which contains multiple statements on a single line.
+This is particularly useful when debugging minified code which contains multiple statements in a single line.

 An inline breakpoint can be set using `kb(editor.debug.action.toggleInlineBreakpoint)` or through the context menu during a debug session.
 Inline breakpoints are shown inline in the editor.